nterreri/thesis/report/main.md

 ## The project approach methodology
 An Agile approach was adopted for the project, in line with the author's stated interests.
-This meant maximizing time spent outside of meetings, save for where communication between team members was required.
+This meant maximizing time spent outside of meetings, save for where communication between team members and others was required.
 The project was paced in weekly iterations where aspects of the system to implement would be selected from a backlog to be delivered for the next week.
 Great emphasis was also put on testing as part of deveopment, in particular the discipline